josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/shading_language.md

 ### Global arrays

-You can declare arrays in global space as either const or uniform:
+You can declare arrays in global space as either `const` or `uniform`:

 ```
 shader_type spatial;